“If there’s a book you really want to read, but it hasn’t been written yet, then you must write it.” ~Toni Morrison

 The incident shaped my future.

 While attending UCLA, I became a women’s rights advocate and member of the National Organization for Women.
-I was active in anti-Vietnam war demonstrations and became, (and still am), a vociferous supporter of the Equal Rights Amendment.
+I was active in anti-Vietnam war demonstrations.
+I became, and still am, a vociferous supporter of the Equal Rights Amendment.
 Following graduation, I worked as a secondary history teacher in the Los Angeles City School District and specialized in dissent and reform in American history.

 I married a fiction author and moved to Berkeley, California.
 After securing a job in the telecommunications industry, an engineer mentored and trained me to design and write systems specifications and present bids for new corporate telephone systems.
 I was thrilled to finally put my mechanical and language aptitudes to work.
 When the company needed a systems design analyst, the job I was being trained to do, I was first in line with my application—only to learn that women weren’t allowed to apply.

 I left that company and found a job that catapulted me into the technology revolution of the 70s and 80s.
 Besides testing, implementing, and repairing some of the first personal computers used in the banking industry, I was a technical writer and trainer.
 Eventually becoming a Vice President at Wells Fargo Bank, I managed personal computer, database, and electronic mail programmers and support technicians, a technical library, and a computer-training center.
 I taught computer courses at San Mateo Junior College and spoke at technology conferences.
-To mentor local computer support professionals—mostly women not often respected for their customer service and technical abilities—I founded the Bay Area branch of the Help Desk Institute.
+I founded the Bay Area Branch of the Help Desk Institute to mentor local computer support professionals—mostly women not often respected for their customer service and technical abilities.
 Later, I became a Technology Director at a Sonoma County School District and President of a California state-regulated water company.

-Dusty inspired me to write her story—Dusty’s biography, Fighting for Fairness in Flight.
-I spent the next few years interviewing and conducting research about Dusty’s life and am currently writing the book, one I strongly feel must be written.
-Dusty’s story is entertaining and an essential component of women’s history.
-My goal is to ensure that Dusty’s legacy is never lost to time or neglect.
+Dusty inspired me to write her story, Barbara Dusty Roads: The Stewardess Who Changed the U.S. Airline Industry.
+I spent the next few years interviewing and conducting research about Dusty’s life and am currently writing her biography.
+I believe my book will ensure Dusty’s rightful place in women’s history.